shawnzxiang/Restfb_Data_Fetcher/README.md

 where * is a public facebook page ID.
 You can find it after https://www.facebook.com/*

-For example, college of engineering at UC Davis (https://www.facebook.com/UCDEngineering) has "UCDEngineering" IEEE uc davis branch(https://www.facebook.com/ieeeucdavis) has "ieeeucdavis"
+For example, college of engineering at UC Davis (https://www.facebook.com/UCDEngineering) has "UCDEngineering" and IEEE uc davis branch(https://www.facebook.com/ieeeucdavis) has "ieeeucdavis"

-Thanks to awesome tutorials by restfb.com and codegeeks.
+Credit: Thanks to awesome tutorials by restfb.com and codegeeks.